Sajjon/SwiftIntro/README.md

 2. Implement white space handling for the username textfield.

-3. Set the background of the memory Card to be show an image 🏔 instead of just a color.
+3. Set the background of the memory Card to be show an image 🏔 instead of just a color.<br/>
 (tip: check out _CardCVCell.xib_ or _CardCVCell.swift_)

 4. Refactor the name of a variable/class/function you don't understand to a more understandable description.

-5. Switch the position of the _Restart_ button with the _Quit_ button.
+5. Switch the position of the _Restart_ button with the _Quit_ button.<br/>
 (tip: don't delete the buttons... 😜 then you have to recreate the _Segues_ ...)

-6. Save the best score (lowest _clickCount_ for each level) a user has scored and present this score in the _GameOverVC_.
+6. Save the best score (lowest _clickCount_ for each level) a user has scored and present this score in the _GameOverVC_. <br/>
 (Tip: Checkout [NSUserDefaults](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSUserDefaults_Class/) for saving.)

 7. It is currently possible for a user to flip a third card while the flip animation of the two previous cards has not yet finished.
 Address this issue.